BU-Spark/se-info-nomz/README.md

 # InfoNomz
-InfoNomz is a web extension tool that keeps track of your media consumption and converts this data into useful statistics that can be analyzed.
-InfoNomz notably takes in
+InfoNomz is a web extension tool that keeps track of your media consumption and converts this data into useful statistics.
+InfoNomz notably analyzes news media that you consume on a daily basis, and analyzes any sort of political content

 # Installation (Google Chrome)